peteash10/bugpowder/README.md

 - Date of first scan: 	6 June 2024
 - This page updated: 	20 July 2024
+- Number of zines scanned: 	155
-- Size of scanned files: 	36.56	GB
+- Size of scanned files: 	36.76	GB
 - Height of scanned zines:	134	mm
 - Total height of zines:	3,602	mm
-- Estimated total filesize	986.54	GB
+- Estimated total filesize	991.94	GB
 - Boxes scanned:	0.53	/ 16
 - **Estimated day of final scan:**	10 December 2026
 - (only 28.72 months to go)